RESKUE/reskue-backend/README.md

 ```
 npm run stop:dev
 ```
-- Running the Postman API tests with Newman
+- Running the Postman API tests with Newman.
+All backend services have to be running for this.
 ```
 npm run test
 ```